ioanvl/tweet-json_lexer-parser_pr/README.md

 -------------------

 ## General
-Goal of the assingment was to parse a text file with "tweets" and output them on the screen, along with proper error messages, or an OK message if both the structure and contents seem to be ok - though the content checks are not that strong, and mostly simply alphanumeric - or date/emptyness checks.
+The goal of the assingment was to parse a text file with "tweets" and output the entries on the screen, along with proper error messages, or an OK message if both the structure and contents seem to be correct - though the content checks are not that strong, and mostly simply alphanumeric, or date/emptyness checks.
-A sample default 'input' file is provided, with a 'correct' entry, that's also read by default if no file is provided by the user on call.
+A sample default "input" file is provided, with a 'correct' entry, that's also read by default if no file is provided by the user on call.

 -------------------